Skip to Main Content

 Also on the library's Lexis computers and in print.

-The following print resources include information regarding writing appellate briefs in Pennsylvania.
-Some resources published by LexisNexis and West/Thomson Reuters may be available on the library's Lexis and Westlaw computers.
-See below for more information.
+Secondary sources often provide additional guidance.
+The following resources include information regarding notice of appeal.
+Select resources may also be available on the library's Lexis and Westlaw computers or on our member databases.
+See below for more details.

 The chapters/sections listed below are included as a starting place for that resource.
 Additional chapters/sections may apply.
 Consult the index or conduct a search in the resource to find additional material.